-This section provides guidance on Construction Site Planning and Management.
-Click on the below topics to navigate to the corresponding section.
+This section provides guidance on Construction Site Planning and Management, Section 2 in the Construction BMP Handbook.

 DESCRIPTION

 Coordinating BMP implementation with construction activities is critical in preventing erosion and sediment loss.
-All construction sites, regardless of size, should have a pre- and post- construction schedule.
+All construction sites, regardless of size, should have a pre- and post-construction schedule.
 This allows a connection to the sequence of construction and the installation of erosion and sediment control measures.
-Developing a written plan and specified work schedule for implementing BMPs is a key objective of planning.

 DEVELOPMENT OF EROSION AND SEDIMENT CONTROL PLAN

-Before designing a plan and schedule, gather the project’s background information including soil type, drainage, previous uses, location details and site topography.
+Before designing a plan and schedule, gather the project’s background information including soil type, drainage, previous uses, location details, and site topography.
 This information helps determine appropriate BMPs for the site.
 Once BMPs have been selected, an Erosion and Sediment Control Plan should be developed for the site and updated throughout the duration of the project’s construction.
 This plan should include a drawing of the construction site with the locations of all BMPs, construction and installation details, and appropriate notes.

 BMP IMPLEMENTATION AND SEQUENCING